MahmoudHussienMohamed/AC3-CPP-Crossword-Solver/README.md

 ![](Images/medium-crossword.jpg)

-- For medium.txt (`.\crossword 20 CrosswordBoards\complex.txt Words\Top3000EnglishWords.txt`) you will be able to see:
+- For complex.txt (`.\crossword 20 CrosswordBoards\complex.txt Words\Top3000EnglishWords.txt`) you will be able to see:

 ![](Images/complex-crossword.jpg)